Tibial nerve injuries

-Patients with brachial plexus metastases typically present with pain that is relentlessly progressive, followed after a variable interval by weakness and sensory loss in a pattern reflecting involvement of more than 1 nerve root (43; 46; 34).
+Patients with brachial plexus metastases typically present with pain and/or weakness.
+The pain is relentlessly progressive, followed after a variable interval by weakness and sensory loss in a pattern reflecting involvement of more than 1 nerve root (30; 32; 23; 29).
 Lower trunk invasion is more commonly seen than upper trunk invasion, contrasting from the upper trunk predominant damage seen in radiation-induced plexus injuries.
-For lung malignancies, this is due to the lymphatic drainage of apical lung lesions being in close proximity to the lower trunk of the brachial plexus (13).
-The pain is described as an aching pain radiating down the arm, mostly in the medial aspect of the arm and forearm (41).
+For lung malignancies, this is due to the lymphatic drainage of apical lung lesions being in close proximity to the lower trunk of the brachial plexus (09).
+The pain is described as an aching pain radiating down the arm, mostly in the medial aspect of the arm and forearm (27).

 The pain and neurologic deficits caused by brachial or lumbosacral plexus metastases represent a debilitating complication.
 Response to medical therapy depends in part on the duration and severity of symptoms.
 Patients with relatively recent onset of pain and minimal or no neurologic deficits have a higher likelihood of significant improvement with treatment compared with patients who have severe, longstanding pain and sensory or motor deficits.
 In the latter group the neuropathic or causalgic pain may prove intractable.